 Housed in Emerson’s renowned Engagement Lab, Emerson’s Media Design MA is available as a One Year Immersive Program Sequence and a Two Year Program Sequence.
 Each track offers a hybrid learning experience, with classes available at night, online, and in-person.

 - Employment opportunities in varying industries such as nonprofit, corporate, government, news & media organizations, and more

 - 1 or 2-year program options available

 - Hybrid learning with classes offered online and in-person

 - Night and evening classes available to fit your schedule

 No matter where you want to be, your degree will position you as an innovative leader in the emerging field of media design.

 Request More Information

 The Media Design program responds to the burgeoning landscape of media and technology with a program that is applied, embedded in communities, and represents a deviation from the traditional way a graduate higher education program works.
-The program is design-oriented and requires the building of process, prototypes, and platforms, the ambitions of the cohort.
+The program is design-oriented and requires the building of processes, prototypes, and platforms.

 Students will articulate a sophisticated understanding of contemporary issues in media, communication and technology that impact civic life.